julianandrews/workout-routine/lifting.md

 | Curls                     |           | 10-12 | 2    | 2-0-2 tempo                |
 | 3-Way Band Pull-Aparts    |           | 15    | 3    | 1 regular, 1 low, 1 high   |

-> ▲ = 3-set cluster ramping down.
+> ▲ = 3-set cluster ramping down by 1.
+Increase reps by 1 for progression
+> ▲▲ = 3-set cluster ramping down by 2.
 Increase reps by 1 for progression